Adding modules and plugins locally

 /usr/share/ansible/plugins/- for example,

-Once your plugin file is in one of these locations, Ansible will load it and you can use it in a any local module, task, playbook, or role.
+After your plugin file is in one of these locations, Ansible loads it and you can use it in any local module, task, playbook, or role.
+Alternatively, you can edit your

 To confirm that